lscoppitto/docs-v3/docs/partners/machines_connection_and_management/machines_connection_and_management/zerynth_toolbox_for_commissioning.md

 ## PLC Simulator

-The PLC Simulator can be used to simulate a production machine to test the 4ZeroAgent o to replay the data acquired from a real machine.
+The PLC Simulator can be used to simulate a production machine to test the 4ZeroAgent or to replay the data acquired from a real machine.

 ### Data generation